mspncp/gosu-wiki/Ruby-Tutorial.md

 window.show
 ```

-`Gosu::Image#initialize` takes three arguments.
-First, like all media resources, it is tied to a window (self).
-All of Gosu's resources need a Window for initialization and will hold an internal reference to that window.
-Second, the file name of the image file is given.
-The third argument specifies whether the image is to be created with hard borders.
-See BasicConcepts for an explanation.
+`Gosu::Image#initialize` takes two arguments, the filename and an (optional) options hash.
+Here we set `:tileable` to `true`, see [[Basic Concepts]] for an explanation.
+Basically, you should use `:tileable => true` for background images and map tiles.

-As mentioned in the last lesson, the window's `draw()` member function is the place to draw everything, so this is the place for us to draw our background image.
+As mentioned in the last lesson, the window's `draw()` member function is the place to draw everything, so we override it and draw our background image.

-The arguments are almost obvious.
 The image is drawn at (0;0) - the third argument is the Z position; again, see [[Basic Concepts]].

 #### 2.1 Player & movement